Eugene-Damiani/crypto-tracker-api/README.md

 ## Planning Story

-Lorem ipsum dolor amet cloud bread letterpress squid actually, single-origin coffee williamsburg af poutine fingerstache austin semiotics paleo man braid vexillologist.
-Tumeric literally banjo pickled disrupt cold-pressed thundercats shoreditch try-hard health goth intelligentsia pop-up small batch skateboard farm-to-table.
-Meh tofu fam, direct trade tattooed stumptown etsy everyday carry activated charcoal.
-Neutra cornhole polaroid literally salvia, listicle tofu.
+Foucs on getting the fron end running properly in the local api.
+Focused on makeing the track user friendly so that anyone can pick it up.

 ### User Stories

 - As a user I want to sign in/up
-- As a user I want to Create a new < resource >
+- As a user I want to Create a new cyrpto
-- As a user I want to Read multiple < resources >
+- As a user I want to Read multiple cyrpto
-- As a user I want to Read a single < resource >
+- As a user I want to Read a single cyrpto
-- As a user I want to Update a < resource > I own
+- As a user I want to Update a cyrpto I own
-- As a user I want to Delete a < resource > I own
+- As a user I want to Delete a cyrpto I own

 ### Technologies Used